 Top Things to do in Maldives

 The Maldives is one of the premier scuba diving destinations on earth and if there is one place you need to give it a try, it’s here.
 There are many affordable PADI dive centers where you can take a discovery dive if you are not certified, or sign up for several dive options to one of the many reefs.

-The Maldives has an abundance of marine life for its manta rays and stingrays, whale shark migration and sea turtles.
-The crystal clear blue waters offer incredible visibility and there’s no need for a wet suit here, the water’s warm and inviting.
+The Maldives has an abundance of marine life for its manta rays and stingrays, whale shark migration, reef sharks and sea turtles.
+The crystal clear blue waters offer incredible visibility and there’s no need for a wetsuit here, the water’s warm and inviting.
 This was definitely one of our favorite things to do in Maldives.

-If scuba diving isn’t your thing, snorkeling is a great option.
+If diving isn’t your thing, snorkeling is a great option.
 The reefs are so pristine in the Maldives that you don’t have to go deep to see a lot!
 We went snorkeling with sea turtles and saw more than half a dozen munching their lunches at the reef.

-Spending a solid two hours in the water, we also managed to see so much more than just sea turtles.
+Spending a solid two hours in the water, we also managed to see so much more marine life than just sea turtles.
 Snorkeling is truly one of the best things to do in the Maldives.

 When we arrived at Cinnamon Hakurra, we asked our greeter what she thinks is one of the best things to do in the Maldives is.
 “Hands down, The Dolphin excursion” She said.
 So we decided to do it.

 Just before sunset, we set out in search of pods of dolphins.
 It didn’t take long for our captain to spot one.
 We’ve seen a few dolphins in the wild, and we must say, the dolphins in the Maldives are some of the most active and playful we have ever seen!

 We were also very pleased to see that the captain of our boat didn’t get too close to the dolphins or chase them too much.
 He kept a safe distance letting the dolphins swim off should they choose to do so.

 The surfing was beyond our very amateur skill level, but each morning we loved watching the pros head out to face the pipe as we sipped our morning coffee.

 This break is considered one of the best on earth and Dhonveli is even a stop on the pro circuit.
-If you aren’t a pro, don’t worry, there are other islands in the Maldives were you can take some surfing lessons.
+If you aren’t a pro, don’t worry, there are other islands in the Maldives where you can take some surfing lessons.

-See how we fared surfing in Sri Lanka
+- See how we fared surfing in Sri Lanka

-Stand Up Paddle boarding
+7. Stand Up Paddle Boarding

-If you aren’t into surfing, paddle boarding is another great option.
-You can paddle along in safe bays with water so clear you can see fish swimming right below your boards.
+If you aren’t into surfing, paddleboarding is another great option.
+You can paddle in safe bays with water so clear you can see fish swimming right below your boards.